MPCS51042-W23-staff/homework-4/README.md

 For Problem 2, you will gain more practice building classes in Python and also give you the opportunity to build an actual application on your own.

 In this application, you will build a simple version of the card game, Blackjack with a tkinter GUI.
-The classes in the game will include: a `Card`, a `Deck`, a `Hand` and a `Game`.
+The classes in the game will include: a `Card`, a `Deck`, and a `Hand`.
 On your own (without my guidance), you will determine how to put these classes together to build the actual game.

 ### Simplified Blackjack Rules